learn-co-curriculum/your-work-and-education-experience/README.md

 If you are relatively new to the labor force or transitioning into your field of study from another career you might ask yourself, “What do I put into the work section if I don’t have much relevant work experience?”
 Think about specific projects that you worked on.

-If you’re transitioning from another career, below are two examples of ways to think about how your seemingly non-relevant background is relevant:
+If you’re transitioning from another career, think about how your seemingly non-relevant background is relevant:

-- If you were previously in marketing and are looking for a web developer job, talk about a project where you had to develop an online advertising campaign to promote a brand/product.

-- If you were a library science major who wants to go into data science, talk about a project where you used technology to assist you in a data research and analysis project.
+- If you were a library science major who wants to go into cybersecurity analytics, talk about a project where you used technology to assist you in a data research and analysis project

 - If you worked in a completely non-technical role, think about what skills you utilized, and responsibilities you held that would be desirable to potential employers.